 When you choose the perfect dog, you’re making a decision you should not take lightly.
-Do you know what factors you should consider when selecting the perfect dog to be your forever best friend?
+What factors should you consider when selecting the perfect dog to be your forever best friend?

 People buy dogs from breeders or adopt them from shelters.
 Some people choose to buy a purebred animal in pursuit of fashion trends.